Keys in the Clouds: Auditable Multi-device Access to Cryptographic Credentials: Conclusion and future work

 \section{Conclusion and future work}

 We presented a Cloud Key Store (CKS) -- the system that enables users to use their keys from any device, without additional hardware.
 Using Intel SGX, our implementation of the CKS protects users' keys against even a compromised server.
 To demonstrate feasibility and evaluate performance, we integrated the CKS into GnuPG on Linux and OpenKeychain on Android.
 The CKS achieves the same strong security guarantees as smart cards or hardware tokens, whilst providing enhanced functionality like delegation and auditing.
-Our performance evaluation shows that the CKS throughput is high and the latency is in the same order of magnitude as local key storage. \ifdefined\abridged As future work we plan to investigate new additional features that could be realized as part of the CKS. \else As future work we plan to investigate new additional features that could be realized as part of the CKS.
+Our performance evaluation shows that the CKS throughput is high and the latency is in the same order of magnitude as local key storage.
+As future work we plan to investigate new additional features that could be realized as part of the CKS.
 For example, if a key has been generated within the CKS, the user could be given the ability to provably but temporarily \emph{lock} the key, thus preventing even herself from using the key during the specified time period.
-This could be useful from a legal perspective since a user can prove that she will not have access to the key until a specified time point in the future (e.g. preventing decryption of data encrypted under that key until a future date). \fi
+This could be useful from a legal perspective since a user can prove that she will not have access to the key until a specified time point in the future (e.g. preventing decryption of data encrypted under that key until a future date).

-\ifdefined\anonymous \else \begin{acks} This work was supported in part by ICRI-CARS at Aalto University, and the Cloud Security Services (CloSer) project (3881/31/2016), funded by Tekes/Business Finland.
-M.~Mannan is supported in part by an NSERC Discovery Grant and a NordSecMob Scholarship.
-The authors thank Phil Zimmermann for helpful discussions about this work. \end{acks} \fi